semgrep/semgrep-docs/docs/faq.md

 **3. Integrated: Semgrep understands git and other version-control systems**

 It’s easy to write a new Semgrep rule and have it only apply _going forward_.
-You can [mute findings](../ignoring-findings/) of course, but we have [built-in support for this with Semgrep CI](/semgrep-ci/overview/) and GitHub/GitLab/etc. integrations.
+You can [ignore findings](../ignoring-files-folders-code) of course, but we have [built-in support for this with Semgrep CI](/semgrep-ci/overview/) and GitHub/GitLab/etc. integrations.

 **4. Portable: If you write a Semgrep rule, it runs anywhere**